d-kicinski/software-scanner-native/README.md

 ```bash
 ./gradlew build cAT
 ```
-Currently running this on emulator is not supported so remember to set-up and connect your device.

 ### Compiling native code
 1. Make sure you have both Android SDK and NDK installed.
 It is assumed that these could be find in default path suggested by Android Studio.